SUSE/suse-at-home/deployments/Navidrome/README.md

 <img src="../../assets/Deploy-Navidrome-4-service.gif" width="900">

-# Install Naivdrome with NFS PVC
+# Install Navidrome with NFS PVC

 ### 1) Check to verify you have a pvc is the namespace you are planning on deploying in